francisbouvier/cgroups/README.md

 cg.remove(27033)
 ```

-If *pid* is not in cgroup hierarchy, this function will fail silently.
+If *pid* is not in the cgroup hierarchy this function will fail silently.

-*N.B*: For security reasons the process has to belong to user if you execute as a non-root user.
+*N.B*: For security reasons the process has to belong to user if you execute this code as a non-root user.

 **Cgroup.set_cpu_limit(limit)**

-Set the cpu limit to the cgroup.
+Set the cpu limit for the cgroup.
-This function use the `cpu.shares` hierarchy.
+This function uses the `cpu.shares` hierarchy.

-*limit* is the limit you want to set, in pourcentage.
+*limit* is the limit you want to set (as a percentage).
-If you don't specify a value it will reset to the default (ie. no limit).
+If you don't provide an argument to this method, the menthod will set the cpu limit to the default cpu limit (ie. no limit).

 ```python
 from cgroups import Cgroup